BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: The BlazEr1 catalog results and discussion

 where areas sensitive to a certain flux level were obtained from the absorbed sensitivity limits of our simulation by correcting for the absorption used ($N_\mathrm{H} = 1\times10^{21}\,\mathrm{cm}^{-1}$).
-In order to avoid contamination by Galactic point sources and those in neighboring galaxies, we exclude regions at Galactic latitudes $\vert b \vert\leq15\,\degr$ and circular regions of radius $5\fdg5$ and $3\fdg0$ around the Large and Small Magellanic Clouds, respectively (Fig.~\ref{fig:erosita_sensitivity_minflux_lin}, blue line).
-We also, due to the large uncertainties, exclude all sources fainter than $F_{\mathrm{X},\,0.2-2.3\,\mathrm{keV}} \sim 6\times10^{-14}\,\mathrm{erg}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$, such that 4785 objects are included for the $\log N$-$\log S$ calculation, including 1804 blazars (519 \textit{BLL}s, 682 \textit{FSRQ}s, and 575 \textit{BCU}s), and 2981 blazar candidates.
+To avoid contamination by Galactic point sources and those in neighboring galaxies, we excluded regions at Galactic latitudes $\vert b \vert\leq15\,\degr$ and circular regions of radius $5\fdg5$ and $3\fdg0$ around the Large and Small Magellanic Clouds, respectively (Fig.~\ref{fig:erosita_sensitivity_minflux_lin}, blue line).
+Also, due to the large uncertainties, we also excluded all sources fainter than $F_{\mathrm{X},\,0.2-2.3\,\mathrm{keV}} \sim 6\times10^{-14}\,\mathrm{erg}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$, such that 4785 objects were finally included for the $\log N$-$\log S$ calculation, including 1804 blazars (519 \textit{BLL}s, 682 \textit{FSRQ}s, and 575 \textit{BCU}s) and 2981 blazar candidates.